 Japan is known for it’s, ahem, unique way of approaching… well, almost everything.
 So for one of the best unusual things to do in Osaka, how about hitting up the Sewerage Science Museum?

 This is definitely unusual, but we’re not kidding you – this place is also amazing.
-Far from the “sh*t show” you might be imagining (forgive the potty mouth), this museum is 6 floors of unadulterated sewer facts, interactive displays, walking through giant toilet seats, clambering through pipes, seeing how it all works and even getting to play a sewer-based, videogame.
+Far from the “shit show” (heh) you might be imagining, this museum is 6 floors of unadulterated sewer facts, interactive displays, walking through giant toilet seats, clambering through pipes, seeing how it all works and even getting to play a sewer-based, videogame.
 Maybe this is where the idea for Super Mario came from?

 9. Catch a Kabuki show at the awesome Shochikuza theatre